trebeljahr/trebeljahr.com/_booknotes/the-red-queen.md

 > Just as human society is an uneasy coexistence of free Enterprise and social cooperation, so is the activity of genes within a body.
 Without cooperation the town would not be a community.

-> Natural Selection means the enhanced survival of genes that enhance their own survival.
+> Natural Selection means the enhanced survival of genes that enhance their survival.

 > The line between a rogue gene and an infectious virus is a blurry one.